Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 If your dog is elderly, a young puppy or has a compromised immune system:

 Another time you may want to avoid raw honey is in puppies, elderly dogs or dogs with compromised immune systems.
 This is because honey contains bacterial spores.
 The bacteria can be beneficial for healthy dogs, but can make dogs with immature or compromised immune systems ill.
 Just like babies under a year old cannot eat raw honey, the same rules apply to our dogs.
 Check with your vet before giving your young dog honey, he or she can help you determine the best time to start incorporating honey into your dog’s diet.
+It is also recommended to avoid unpasteurized honey if you aren’t aware of how clean the honey source is.

 If your dog is allergic to bees: